Raynos/lazy-reductions-stream/README.md

 }))
 ```

-reduce takes a stream as the first arguments and reduces a new readable / writable stream that applies the reduction transformation to all reads / writes.
+reductions takes a stream as the first arguments and reduces a new readable / writable stream that applies the reduction transformation to all reads / writes.

 The pipe method of the returned stream is overwritten to pipe the underlying stream through a reducing through stream